Lee W. Mowen’s Career Stats as a Broadcaster, P.A. Announcer, and Writer

 - 1 live blog for the Vandalia-Butler vs. West Carrollton game at Fifth Third Field in Dayton on GCSN.

 As a Podcaster, I have…

-- 103 episodes of “The Gem on The Queen’s Crown: The Cincinnati and Dayton Sports Podcast“.
+- 117 episodes of “The Cincinnati and Dayton Sports Podcast“.

 As an Employee with various sports teams, I’ve done…